 Consistently meeting your current mortgage repayments, in addition to other monthly bills and credit commitments will showcase your ability to manage your finances.
 It’ll build up your credit score, which will increase the likelihood that you’re accepted by the lenders with the best deals.

 Many borrowers have the potential to save money through remortgaging, but it’s not the right choice for everyone.
-It depends on your situation, which is why it’s best to speak to a qualified mortgage adviser.

 If you’ve only recently taken out a fixed rate mortgage or a discount mortgage, you may find that your early repayment charges make remortgaging prohibitively expensive.